Jason Bonham: Early years

-In 1995, Bonham and his sister Zoe represented his father when Led Zeppelin was inducted into the Rock and Roll Hall of Fame.
+In 1995, Bonham and his sister Zoe represented their father when Led Zeppelin was inducted into the Rock and Roll Hall of Fame.

 Bonham soon put together another solo project that culminated in In the Name of My Father - The Zepset, which featured the songs of Led Zeppelin.
 Proceeds from the album went to charity.
 The album followed up with When You See the Sun.

 Following an album and tour with his aunt Debbie Bonham, Jason Bonham was invited to drum for hard rock group UFO.
 In 2006, he recorded with Joe Bonamassa.

 Jason Bonham also appeared in the 2001 movie Rock Star.
 Bonham played drummer A.C., of the fictional band Steel Dragon.
-The film also featured performances by musicians such as Zakk Wylde, Jeff Pilson, Myles Kennedy, Jeff Scott Soto, Brian Vander Ark, Blas Elias, Nick Catanese, and Ralph Michael Saenz of Steel Panther fame.
+The film also featured performances by musicians such as Zakk Wylde, Jeff Pilson, Myles Kennedy, Jeff Scott Soto, Brian Vander Ark, Blas Elias, Nick Catanese, and Ralph Michael Saenz of Steel Panther.
 He also played on the film's soundtrack.

 Bonham starred with Ted Nugent, Evan Seinfeld (Biohazard), Sebastian Bach (Skid Row), and Scott Ian (Anthrax) on the VH1 reality television show, Supergroup, in May 2006.
 The musicians formed a band called Damnocracy (after ditching the names FIST, God War, and Savage Animal) for the show, during which they lived in a mansion in Las Vegas for twelve days and created music.
 Jason also played drums live with Foreigner from 2004 to 2007 and part of 2007 to 2008.

 Bonham joined the supergroup Black Country Communion with guitarist and vocalist Joe Bonamassa, vocalist and bassist Glenn Hughes and keyboardist Derek Sherinian, late in 2009 and stayed with them until they broke up in March 2013.
 He rejoined the group when they reformed in 2016.